mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the signature on the LeafNode is valid using the public key in the LeafNode's credential

 * Verify that the LeafNode is compatible with the group's parameters.
-The ciphersuite and protocol version of the KeyPackage must match those in use in the group.
-If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.
+If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the LeafNode's `capabilities` field.

 * Verify the `lifetime` field:
   * When validating a downloaded KeyPackage, the current time MUST be within the